 The use of a clear labelling system for the ports is employed to allow for easier implementation of the GRC broker.
 By having the least significant unit of each Rx port be 0 and Tx port be 1 the flowgraph becomes easier to debug.
 The second most significant unit is used to indicate which cell the port belongs to.

 Radio Resource (RR):

 The rr.conf is where the cells (sectors) are added to the eNB, this is also where the handover flags are enabled.
-The following shows an example of the cell added to the existing rr.conf:
+The following shows how this is done: